 The Beauty and the Beast story is a tale as old as time.
-From Cupid and Psyche to the lesser-known original novel, Beauty and the Beast by Gabrielle-Suzanne Barbot de Villeneuve in 1740, to the famous abridged version by Jeanne-Marie Leprince de Beaumont, and ultimately to the Beauty and the Beast adaptations and retellings we watch and read in movies, television, and books today.
+From Cupid and Psyche to the lesser-known original novel Beauty and the Beast by Gabrielle-Suzanne Barbot de Villeneuve in 1740, to the famous abridged version by Jeanne-Marie Leprince de Beaumont, and ultimately to the Beauty and the Beast adaptations, movies, and retellings we watch and read in film, television, and books today.

 However, this isn’t a list of ALL adaptations.
-We didn’t include movies/series using Beauty and the Beast themes (IE: Edward Scissorhands, King Kong) as that would be a much longer list.
+We didn’t include movies like Beauty and the Beast, only using the themes (IE: Edward Scissorhands, King Kong) as that would be a much longer list.
 The movies and series on this list are all adaptations of the fairy tale or are close retellings.

 (IN DESCENDING ORDER)

-Beastly is a Beauty and the Beast adaptation for teens.
-It’s a cute, imperfect YA movie but a fun watch overall!
+Beastly is a Beauty and the Beast movie for teens.
+It’s a cute, imperfect YA adaptation but a fun watch overall!

 Still, while the film could have had more depth in a Beauty and the Beast story, it’s a pleasant, entertaining film.

-This 1987 musical adaptation is part of the 1980 film series, Cannon Movie Tales and a fan favorite.
-While it’s a little bit melodramatic and the songs could be better, it’s a sweet adaptation the whole family can enjoy.
+This 1987 musical adaptation is part of the 1980 film series Cannon Movie Tales and is a fan favorite.
+While it’s a little bit melodramatic, and the songs could be better, it’s a sweet adaptation the whole family can enjoy.

 If you’re a fan of The Nanny, then you’ll likely enjoy this rom-com Beauty and the Beast spoof.